akaron/kubeadm_aws/ansible/example/prometheus-chart/README.md

 Here I use the hosted domain name `apicat.xyz`, change it to your own domain (in yaml files and also in the commands or descriptions below).

+Here assume the cert-manager is deployed with the Issuer "letsencrypt-staging" (see `../cert-manager`).

 Add helm repo and update repo if not yet
 ```
 helm repo add stable https://kubernetes-charts.storage.googleapis.com